manuram/virtualpet/PET_TYPES_GUIDE.md

 **Personality:**
 - Curious and gentle
 - Shy but sweet
-- Nose constantly twitches (always!)
+- Soft and quiet
-- Ears twitch and move independently
+- Adorable and timid
-- Prefers hopping to smooth movement

 **Thought Bubbles:**
 - "Hop hop!" 🐰